 6. The Princess Bride (1987)

 We bet that most of the people reading this can recite the bulk of this movie by heart, but still don't think of it as a rom-com.
-The supporting characters of The Princess Bride -- Andre the Giant, Billy Crystal, Mandy Patinkin -- have the most memorable lines, and some of the most comedic moments are physical slapstick.
-But the love between Westley and Buttercup is what ties this whole adventure/fantasy/comedy/romance together.
+The supporting cast of The Princess Bride—Andre the Giant, Billy Crystal, Mandy Patinkin—have the most memorable lines, and some of the most comedic moments are physical slapstick.
+But the love between Cary Elwes' Westley and Robin Wright's Buttercup is what ties this whole adventure/fantasy/comedy/romance together.